 Nicole Sharpe’s 1988 WISE project on political activism at Woodlands High School gave her the fundraising experience that inspired her career in nonprofit management and philanthropy.
 She continues to support WISE today, believing it to be a valuable program because it prepares students for life beyond high school.

 “WISE is an amazing career pathway opportunity for young people,” said Nicole.
-“It provides students with the opportunity photo 1to explore what they think they should do professionally.
+“It provides students with the opportunity to explore what they think they should do professionally.
 It gives them a chance to realize the career they want to pursue and the steps it will take to get there, or it shows them what not to pursue for the rest of their life.
 It gives students a platform to explore.”

 Her WISE Project: Political Activism